exaexa/ls47/README.md

 #### Encryption example with ascii images!

 ```
 1,2.
-Symmetric key with         3,4. we want to encrypt 'y'.
+Symmetric key with         3,4.
+We want to encrypt 'y'.
-     marker put on 'e'               Look at the marker:
+     marker put on 'e'               Look at the marked tile:

   [e]f _ a b c d                     /-----\
    l m g h i j k                     |     |